Teak oil is a mix of various oils that is water-resistant and gives your wood a unique finish.

 The chairs I got are from World Market and I couldn’t be happier with the design.
 The runner-up design was from Target, but when I sat in them at the store they were fairly small.
 These chairs are super wide and I cannot wait to snuggle up with a glass of wine at night (or beer because its hot in Texas!).

-So, before I could assemble the chairs, I wanted to do a little bit of DIY love to make sure they are beautiful and can withstand the Texas heat.
+Before I could assemble the chairs, I wanted to do a little bit of DIY love to make sure they are beautiful and can withstand the Texas heat.
 Yes, it is a little bit more humid here, but if the air dries out then I want the wood to be protected.
-Thus, I decided to rub Teak Oil on the wood before assembly.
-So for ten bucks we bought this Watco Teak Oil from Amazon.
+I decided to rub Teak Oil on the wood before assembly.
+For ten bucks we bought this Watco Teak Oil from Amazon.

 Here are some wood-oiling tips: